zhangyaobit/km/backend/README.md

-# Backend Service
+# MindTrail Backend Service

-This is a FastAPI backend service that responds to messages with predefined responses:
+This is a FastAPI backend service that powers the MindTrail learning platform.
+It uses Google's Gemini LLM to generate personalized learning trails and provide interactive explanations.
-- "hello" → returns "hi"
-- "bye" → returns "see you"
-- anything else → returns "good"

 ## Prerequisites